RemoteCloud/EventSync.SDK.Demo/README.md

 ﻿# EventSync.SDK.Demo
 This repository contains 2 console applications:
-- Publisher - publishes an event to the Edge instance;
+- EdgeClient - publishes an event to the Cloud instance and is subscribed to receive events from Cloud;
-- Subscriber - subscribes to the Cloud instance to listen to new arrived events.
+- CloudClient - publishes an event to the Edge instance and is subscribed to receive events from Edge.

 In order to have a working version, please update the configuration file with the required values:
 - AppStore Url;
 - Client ID;
 - Client Secret;
+- Destination Location Id for CloudClient;
 - EventSync Cloud/Edge base url.

 ### Publisher
+In order to start working with Event Sync, to send and listen events, you need to create subscription first, through SignalR protocol on ```/events``` hub url.
-In order to publish a new event so it will be synced to the Cloud instance, you need to call HTTP POST REST API ```api/events```, in request body you will specify your event in ```application/json``` format.
+Afterwards you can send a new event so it will be synced to the Cloud/Edge instance, using HTTP POST REST API ```api/events```, in request body you will specify your event in ```application/json``` format.
 Response will contain id and status of the posted event.
 In order to verify the status of the event, you can call HTTP GET REST API ```api/events/{id}```.

 **Possible statuses**: